What You’re Really Avoiding When You Obsess over Food and Body

 – Dr. Cassie Huckaby

-Many years ago I heard Caroline Myss – the medical intuitive/mystic healer – talk about how we’re not able to lie.
+Many years ago I heard the medical intuitive, Caroline Myss, proclaim that –– we’re not able to lie.

-The body will keep score, and Universal laws cannot be bypassed.
-You’ll have symptoms, repeatedly have the same injuries, or be in relationships that keep reflecting the same errors you’re making, and Life itself – will bring you back to clean up your messes and re-calibrate you to be in alignment with your truth.
+You might experience unwanted symptoms, repeatedly have the same injuries and aches, or be in relationships that keep reflecting the same errors you’re making.
+All of these, if you choose to own and learn from them, are ways that life tries to get your attention and re-calibrate you to be in alignment with your truth.

-Looking back on my life with this powerful insight, I saw that it rang true in my own experiences.
-And I’d like to share one such story with you.
+Looking back on my struggles with food with this powerful insight, it certainly rang true for me.
+And I’d like to share this story with you.

 In my late teens and early 20’s I became obsessed with food and exercise.